top of page

 Spotify pay per stream

-You uploaded your music online, and it's finally on Spotify.
+You uploaded your music online, and it's finally on the biggest digital streaming platform: Spotify.
 For every artist, the next question that comes to mind is how much Spotify pays per stream or how many streams you need to get a nice passive income.
-This article was made to shed some light on streaming royalty payments on Spotify, Apple Music, and other streaming platforms, how much revenue you will be able to make using Spotify and the different streaming platforms, a comparison between the different streaming platforms, who pays the most and who pays less.
+This article was made to shed some light on streaming royalty payments on Spotify, Apple Music, and other streaming platforms, how much revenue you will be able to make using Spotify and the different digital streaming platforms, a comparison between the different streaming platforms, and who pays the most and who pays less.

 So, how much can you earn from Spotify's streams?

-On average, Spotify's payout rates for artists are between $0.003 and $0.004 per stream.
+On average, Spotify pays artists between $0.003 and $0.004 per single stream.
 Starting in January 2024, Spotify will start paying artists once they reach 1,000 streams in the last 12 months.
-In other words, if you reach 1 million streams, you will receive about $3,000 to $4,000 in royalties throughout your digital distribution.
+In other words, artist earns about $3,000 to $4,000 in royalties for one million streams.
+Payments are processed throughout your digital distribution and only to the master recording owners.
 If you're the rights holder for the Rolling Stones band, this can be summed up to big numbers, but for the beginner independent artist, it will take a lot of time to generate significant revenue from Spotify.

 Spotify streaming platform